George Turnbull (engineer)

-George Turnbull was a British engineer responsible from 1851 to 1863 for construction of the first railway line from Calcutta to Benares, some – later extended to Delhi.
-Turnbull was acclaimed by the Indian government as the "first railway engineer of India".
+George Turnbull (2 September 1809 – 26 February 1889) was a Scottish engineer.
+He was responsible from 1851 to 1863 for the construction of the first Indian long-distance railway line: Calcutta to Benares up beside the Ganges river, 541 miles (871 kilometres), (601 miles including branches).
+The main line was later extended to Delhi.
+He had some 100 British civil engineers and 118,000 Indian workers.
+All railway lines, engines etc etc were brought from Britain in ships (before the Suez Canal existed) -- most then went in Indian ships up the Ganges river, despite monsoons.

+On completion, Turnbull was gazetted by the Indian government as the "First railway engineer of India".
+He declined a British knighthood.

 Early life

-George Turnbull was born in Luncarty, 5 miles north of Perth, Scotland in 1809, the 11th child of William Turnbull and Mary Sandeman – they moved in 1814 to nearby Huntingtower village, where his father developed a bleachfield.
-His two grandfathers Hector Turnbull and William Sandeman had jointly developed linen bleachfields in Luncarty.
+George Turnbull was born in Luncarty, 5 miles north of Perth, Scotland in 1809, the 11th and last child of William Turnbull and Mary Sandeman.
+Eight children were still living when the family moved in 1814 to nearby Huntingtower village, where his father successfully developed a linen bleachfield.
+His two grandfathers Hector Turnbull and William Sandeman had jointly developed bleachfields in Luncarty.
 Initially largely schooled by his older sister Mary, George in 1819 from age 10 rode a pony to Perth Grammar School.
 In 1824 he attended Edinburgh University learning Latin, Greek and mathematics.
+With one year for his father, he learned linen-manufacturing engineering and book-keeping.

 Career in England

 In 1828 he sailed from Dundee to London to train under the famous civil engineer Thomas Telford building St Katharine Docks.
 In 1830 he became Telford's draughtsman and clerk, living in Telford's house in 24 Abingdon Street.
 He became an Associate of the Institution of Civil Engineers at age 19 and eventually the oldest member.

 In 1832, he helped survey the options for supplying water to London both from the north and south, gauging the north-side rivers Colne, Gade, Lea, Odess and Ver; and on the south side the River Wandle.
 He was involved in 1833 with experiments for fast passenger canal boats on the Paddington Canal with Cubitt, Dundas and other prominent engineers.

-In 1834 Telford died: Turnbull (Telford's clerk) made arrangements for his house and correspondence and was involved with his burial in Westminster Abbey.
+In 1834 Telford died: Turnbull (Telford's young clerk) made arrangements for his house and correspondence and was involved with his burial in Westminster Abbey.

-Turnbull was promoted to be resident engineer building the Bute ship canal and Bute Dock (now West Bute dock) in Cardiff, reporting to William Cubitt and meeting Lord Bute regularly.
+Turnbull was promoted to be resident engineer building the Bute Ship Canal and Bute Dock (now West Bute dock) in Cardiff, reporting to William Cubitt and meeting Lord Bute regularly.